Our Services

 This applies if you have any concerns at all about any aspects of your therapy please call through to the central office or we have a complaints process in place.

-Our team of counsellors are able to see clients in either our Antrim or Crumlin offices, all of whom are accredited and/or registered members of the National Counselling Society, the British Association of Counselling and Psychotherapy, Irish Association of Counselling and Psychotherapy or the Association of Family Therapists.
+Our team of counsellors are able to see clients in either our Antrim or Crumlin offices, all of whom are accredited and/or registered members of The National Counselling and Psychotherapy Society, the British Association of Counselling and Psychotherapy, Irish Association of Counselling and Psychotherapy or the Association of Family Therapists.

-We feel very privileged to be able to offer the wealth of experience and skills for free in a community setting.
+We feel very privileged to be able to offer the wealth of experience and skills in a community setting.

 With mental health and emotional well-being being the topic at the forefront of everyone's mind, we are in the position to be able to offer meaningful support to people in our communities.